spoonapps/docs/doc/reference/commands/rmi.md

 ### rmi

-The `rmi` command removes an image, or images, from the local registry.
+The rmi command removes an image, or images, from the local registry.

-If you want to save an image but don't want to have it in your local registry, use the `spoon export` command to export the `.svm` file to your local file system.

-To remove a single image from the local registry, specify the image name or ID as an argument to the `spoon rmi` command.
+	# remove an image by specifying it by name

-	> spoon rmi <image>
+	> spoon rmi my-image

-The `rmi` command will only truly *delete* an image if the image specified in the command is the last image in the local registry with that ID.
-Otherwise, the reference with the specified name is removed.
-For example, if and image with ID `fd4safew4r56` is named `spoonuser/my-image:head` and `my-image:head` and the command `spoon rmi my-image:head` is executed, the reference `my-image:head` will no longer refer to image `fd4safew4r56`, but the image itself is *not deleted*.

-If an image `rmi` command is passed an image ID, the image is deleted and all references (names, tags, etc.) are removed from the local registry.
+	Image my-image:head was removed

-To remove all the images in your registry, specify the `-a` flag as the argument to the `spoon rmi` command.
+	# remove all images with the -a flag
 	> spoon rmi -a
+	All images have been removed

+If the same image is forked or tagged multiple times, the rmi command will only untag the specified name, not remove the image itself.

+	> spoon images
+	ID 			  Name  				Tag	 Created 				Size
+	-- 			  ----  				---  -------    			----
+	7a85fe8f7ad1  spoonbrew/chocolatey       8/22/2014 11:34:19 AM  3.6 MB
+	7a85fe8f7ad1  chocolatey-forked		1.0  8/22/2014 12:00:01 PM  3.6 MB

+	> spoon rmi spoonbrew/chocolatey
+	Image spoonbrew/chocolatey:head was untagged

+	> spoon images
+	ID 			  Name  				Tag	 Created 				Size
+	-- 			  ----  				---  -------    			----
+	7a85fe8f7ad1  chocolatey-forked		1.0  8/22/2014 12:00:01 PM  3.6 MB

+	> spoon rmi chocolatey-forked:1.0
+	Image chocolatey-forked:1.0 was removed